 For a complete explanation and many more details:

-Trading for Regionals
+Trading for Regionals in Pokémon Go

-If you just cannot afford to travel the globe in search of regionals, it is possible to trade with someone who has.
+If you just cannot afford to travel the globe in search of regionals, it is possible to trade with a friend who has.
 Well, for a price.
 If the Regional is new to your Pokédex, it'll be considered a Special trade and cost both you and the person you're trading with a non-trivial amount of stardust.
 Here are the numbers: